-Corrine Jones from East Texas displays a shadow Mockingbird and Kathy Biel presents one of her recent mysterious landscapes.
+Corinne Jones from East Texas displays a shadow Mockingbird and Barbara Biel presents one of her recent mysterious landscapes.
 Recent HBU MFA grads: Crystal Murley exhibits powerful abstracts accented with numerous surface details and Honduran Celea Guevara debuts powerful figurative as well as cultural-based drawings and linocuts comparable to the prints of the great Elizabeth Catlett.
 A wonderful large painting of a priest by Chicago imagist Ray Donley adorns the east walls.
 Rounding out the exhibit are: a seldom seen early James Surls pencil erotic surrealistic drawing, a powerful intriguing landscape canvas by HBU Professor, Carlos Canul, and an early, rarely seen large House Nude by Fresh Paint artist Ron Hoover.

 Please come and join us to see this intriguing exhibit at Redbud West Gallery.
 Unfortunately, some of the artists will not be present for obvious reasons.

 On View: June 1 - August 27, 2019

 Opening Reception: Saturday, June 1, 6pm - 9pm